Invoice finance

 Customer dependence

-Depending on the terms set by your lender, you may be held responsible if your client fails to settle their invoice.
+Depending on the terms set by your lender, you may be held responsible if your customer fails to settle their invoice.

 Privacy concerns